 A Facilitation Fund in the Blackdown Hills AONB

-There are currently nearly 60 members of this Facilitation Fund group, and more can join as the scheme progresses.
-Members are identifying the subjects they want to learn and share knowledge about, and a Facilitator, Gavin Saunders, is arranging a programme of events to pursue their priorities.
+There are currently 70 members of the group, and more can join at any time.
+Members are identifying the subjects they want to learn and share knowledge about, and a Facilitator team, of Gavin Saunders and Nicola Cunningham, is arranging a programme of events to pursue their priorities.

 Beyond these specific subjects, the group is seeking to build closer, more fruitful connections between farmers and land managers, improving collaboration, combatting isolation, building friendships and engendering a sense of shared experience in looking after the natural environment.

 The group is overseen by a steering group of farmer members and partner organisations, and is administered by Butterfly Conservation, with support from the Blackdown Hills AONB.